 \subsection{Cyclic groups}

 In Section 5 we give an example illustrating Conjecture \ref{mai}.
-Namely we consider the semisimplification of the category of finite dimensional representations of cyclic group $\Bbb Z/{p^n}$ of order $p^n$ (where $p={\rm char}(\bold k)$) and show that the resulting category does satisfy Conjecture \ref{mai}.
+Namely we consider the semisimplification of the category of finite dimensional representations of the cyclic group $\Bbb Z/{p^n}$ of order $p^n$ (where $p={\rm char}(\bold k)$) and show that the resulting category does satisfy Conjecture \ref{mai}.
 Recall that in the case $n=1$ the semisimplification of $\Rep(\Bbb Z/p)$ is the Verlinde category ${\rm Ver}_p$.
-Using the classical results of Green from \cite{Gr} we show that for $n>1$ the semisimplification of $\Rep(\Bbb Z/{p^n})$ factorizes into a product of one copy of ${\rm Ver}_p$ and $n-1$ copies of certain category $\D$.
-In the setup of conjectures in Section 4, the category $\D$ is associated with the Lie supergroup ${\rm SOSp}(1|2)$ or, equivalently, with the group ${\rm SO}(p-1)$.
+Using the classical results of Green from \cite{Gr} we show that for $n>1$ the semisimplification of $\Rep(\Bbb Z/{p^n})$ factorizes into a product of one copy of ${\rm Ver}_p$ and $n-1$ copies of a certain category $\D$.
+In the setup of the conjectures in Section 4, the category $\D$ is associated with the Lie supergroup ${\rm SOSp}(1|2)$ or, equivalently, with the group ${\rm SO}(p-1)$.
 The same result is valid for the representation category of the Hopf algebra $\bold k[x]/(x^{p^n})$ where $x$ is a primitive element, and more generally for any cocommutative Hopf algebra structure on $\bold k[x]/(x^{p^n})$ (there are many such structures related to truncations of 1-dimensional formal group laws).